Komondor vs Kishu Ken: Complete Comparison (2026)

 Health and Lifespan Comparison

 Komondor has a typical lifespan of 10-12 years, while Kishu Ken lives approximately 12-15 years.
 Health profiles differ significantly between these dogs.
-Komondor is predisposed to Orthopedic Conditions, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
+Komondor is predisposed to joint and skeletal conditions, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
 Kishu Ken faces its own health challenges including Generally Robust, Minor Concerns.
 Komondor has 3 documented predispositions compared to 2 for Kishu Ken, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health